WisaniShilumani/easyroll/README.md

 1. Open and start docker on your machine
 2. Navigate into /db and run `npm install`
 3. Still in the /db directory, and run `npm run images:up` in Terminal 1
-4. Once step 3 is complete, run `npm run db:init` in the same directory
+4. Once step 3 is complete, run `npm run db:init` in the same directory in Terminal 2
-5. Finally, in the same directory, once step 4 is complete, run `npm run api:up`
+5. Finally, in the same directory, once step 4 is complete, run `npm run api:up` in Terminal 2

 You should be able to access the database on localhost:8080.
 - username: admin